 The Newlywed Game

 On average, chickadees lay seven eggs and incubation usually begins the day before the last egg is laid, so that all but one hatch on the same day.
-During incubation the mother is fed often by her mate, either directly at the nest entrance or outside on a perch, following his soft call to her.
+During incubation the mother is fed often by Dad, either directly at the nest entrance or outside on a perch, following his soft call to her.

-After the young hatch, they are entirely dependent on their mother for warmth.
+After the young hatch, they are completely helpless and entirely dependent on their mother for warmth.
 Bringing home the food (mostly caterpillars) is Dad’s job for the first few days, and it’s intense, since each baby needs to eat several times an hour during the day.
 Later on, the female also forages for her babies.
-According to my reference, the mother begins providing food around day twelve, but I’ve seen both the male and female bringing food to the nestlings at around day five or six; possibly this is due to the warmer temperatures in our region (as opposed to the eastern US, where spring comes later).
+According to my reference, the mother begins providing food around day twelve, but I’ve seen both the male and female bringing food to the nestlings at day five or six; possibly this is due to the warmer temperatures in our region (as opposed to the eastern US, where spring comes later).
 Both parents efficiently remove poop sacs from the nest to keep it clean.

 Want to help these endearing couples?